Emirates (airline)

-Emirates (Note: طَيَران الإمارات DMG: Ṭayarāan Al-Imārāt) is one of the two flag carriers of the United Arab Emirates (the other being Etihad Airways).
-Based in Garhoud, Dubai, the airline is a subsidiary of The Emirates Group, which is owned by the government of Dubai's Investment Corporation of Dubai.
+Emirates (Note: طَيَران الإمارات) is one of the two flag carrier airlines of the United Arab Emirates (the other being Etihad Airways).
+Based in Al Garhoud, Dubai, the airline is a subsidiary of The Emirates Group, which is owned by the government of Dubai's Investment Corporation of Dubai.
 It is the world's largest long haul airline as well as the largest airline in the Middle East, operating more than 3,600 flights per week from its hub at Terminal 3 of Dubai International Airport.
 It operates in more than 150 cities in 80 countries across six continents on its fleet of over 250 aircraft.
 Cargo operations are undertaken by Emirates SkyCargo.

 Emirates is the world's third-largest airline by scheduled revenue passenger-kilometers flown.
 It is also the second-largest in terms of freight tonne-kilometers flown.

 During the mid 1980s, Gulf Air began to cut back its services to Dubai.
 As a result, Emirates was founded on 15 March 1985, with backing from Dubai's royal family and its first two aircraft provided by Pakistan International Airlines.
 With $10 million in start-up capital, it was required to operate independently of government subsidies.
 Pakistan International Airlines also provided free training facilities to Emirates cabin crew at Karachi Airport.
 The airline was founded by Ahmed bin Saeed Al Maktoum, the airline's present chairman.
 In the years following its founding, the airline rapidly expanded both its fleet and its destinations.
 In October 2008, Emirates moved all of its operations at Dubai International Airport to Terminal 3.

 Emirates operates a mixed fleet of Airbus and Boeing wide-body aircraft and is one of the few airlines to operate an all-wide-body aircraft fleet (excluding Emirates Executive).
-As of January 2025, Emirates is the world's largest Airbus A380 operator with 116 aircraft in service.
+As of January 2026, Emirates is the world's largest Airbus A380 operator with 116 aircraft in service.
 Since its introduction, the Airbus A380 has become an integral part of the Emirates fleet, especially on long-haul, high-density routes.
 Emirates is also the world's largest Boeing 777 operator with 133 aircraft in service.

+The airline has received several awards, including of "Best Overall Airline in the Middle East" at the 2026 APEX Awards.